 PatchAmp Distribution Systems are used to streamline connections when designing and installing new digital facilities.

 New York City-based PatchAmp has been gaining a reputation throughout the broadcast industry as a reliable vendor for standard-definition (SD) and high-definition (HD) signal distribution.
-PatchAmp's patching and distribution technology was used to process and distribute the HD signals for in house feeds to the All Mobile Video production mobile units on-site at the 45th Annual Grammy Awards at New York's Madison Square Garden in February.
+PatchAmp's patching and distribution technology was used to process and distribute the HD signals for in house feeds to the production mobile units on-site at the 45th Annual Grammy Awards at New York's Madison Square Garden in February.
 This year, for the first time in its history, the Grammys were telecast in the 1080i HDTV format, accompanied by Dolby Digital 5.1 surround sound.
 PatchAmp's distribution products handled all of the incoming and outgoing signals and camera feeds with ease, according to the company.

 The PatchAmp Distribution systems were chosen for its integrated patching and distribution interfaces and its high-end multi-format HD distribution capability.
 The company's multi-format distribution amplifiers support all SMPTE-292M standards and offers 75 ohm coaxial-type, edge-launch connectors for superior impedance matched patching and distribution.